miklevin/MikeLev.in/_posts/2023-01-16-the-critical-juncture-with-ai-my-next-steps.md

 ---
 date: 2023-01-16
 title: The Critical Juncture With AI & My Next Steps
-permalink: /blog/the-critical-juncture-with-ai-my-next-steps/
 headline: Exploring Artificial Intelligence and Taking Action - My Journey on the Wave of Change
 description: I'm exploring the possibilities of Artificial Intelligence and taking action to stay on top of the wave.
 To ensure ethical use of my content, I have written a Machine Learning General License (MLGL) and included it on my website.
 I'm working hard to create unique content for ChatGPT and Pipulate.com/software, and am experimenting with tokenizing, keyword clustering, and quickly looking up response objects.
 keywords: AI, Artificial Intelligence, Machine Learning, MLGL, ChatGPT, Pipulate.com, Software, Tokenizing, Keyword Clustering, Response Objects, Python, Pandas, Pathlib, Filemap
-categories: python, ai, artificial intelligence, chatgpt, machine learning
+categories: python, chatgpt, artificial intelligence, machine learning, pandas, ai
+permalink: /blog/the-critical-juncture-with-ai-my-next-steps/
 layout: post
 ---

 Prompt Engineering is a rising concept.
 The better you can talk to an AI the better it will give you an advantage.
 Don't live in the echo chamber.
 Tragedy